Ayman-Barghout/kortobaa_mobile_flutter_task/README.md

 ## Packages used

 - Provider for state management.
-- Shared Preferences for saving key value pairs locally (Locale, User info).
+- Shared Preferences for saving key value pairs locally (Locale, User info and posts).
+- Image picker for picking images for posts and profile picture.

 ## Project Structue